AndreGraca3/trello-clone/docs/REPORT.md

 Connections to the database are created, used, and disposed of by the PGSimpleDataSource class. <br>

 The connection management is integrated with transaction scopes. <br>
-Each data method executes in a SQL script, which is created and committed or rolled back by the DataSQL class.
+Each service method executes its logic in only one connection to the database, meaning if something during the transaction fails, the SQL rollbacks the database.

 ### Data Access
 The dataSQL class is responsible for data access.
 It provides helper functions for executing SQL statements and mapping the results to domain objects.